 Purpose: To recognize an individual who has made a sustained and significant contribution to landscape architecture education.

-Eligibility: Nominees must be full-time, retired or emeritus landscape architecture faculty members who have made sustained, significant contributions to a landscape architecture program and advocated ASLA and the landscape architecture profession to students.
+Eligibility: Nominees must be full-time, retired, or emeritus landscape architecture faculty members who have made sustained, significant contributions to a landscape architecture program and advocated for ASLA and the landscape architecture profession to students.

 Frequency: One medal is awarded annually.